a-guess-at-the-riddle/shorthand/README.md

 But in order to do this might we employ a graph or order theoretic lattice (e.g. Formal Concept Analysis) and if a graph what would the topology mean when one dot is next to another etc?
 In FCA what is represented is a whole context by means of a lattice with the contexts all-objects upper bound and all-attributes lower bound.
 This is quite powerful but as a fractal it would constrain the zoomspace to the natural context .
 If we employ a lattice we are over-constrained and will not be able to diagrammatically depict a large-enough gamut of iconic constellations.
 A possible compromise might be that we could employ graph coloring of edges but at current this issue is not clear.

+So this concept is akin to a rebus where every letterform is itself a mnemonic-assoc icon.

 ---

 TETRAHEDRONIZE!